A Tutorial on 5G Positioning: 5G Positioning: History, Present, and Future

 \subsubsection{ISAC}

 \ac{ISAC} involves merging sensor networks and communication systems to gather real-time data and facilitate seamless information exchange.
-This integration greatly benefits \ac{B5G} positioning by enabling multi-sensor fusion for more accurate positioning, providing redundancy for reliability, and supporting adaptive algorithms that respond to changing conditions~\cite{Liu_integrated_2022}. \ac{ISAC} will not only provide new sensing functions (both radar-like and spectroscopy-like), but integrated sensing enhances existing positioning and localization techniques, contributing to highly accurate and resilient positioning solutions in various scenarios and environments~\cite{Luettel_autonomous_2012, Chen_deep_2021, Yang_hybrid_2022, Bartoletti_positioning_2021}.
+This integration greatly benefits \ac{B5G} positioning by enabling multi-sensor fusion for more accurate positioning, providing redundancy for reliability, and supporting adaptive algorithms that respond to changing conditions~\cite{ISAC_Proc2024,Liu_integrated_2022}. \ac{ISAC} will not only provide new sensing functions (both radar-like and spectroscopy-like), but integrated sensing enhances existing positioning and localization techniques, contributing to highly accurate and resilient positioning solutions in various scenarios and environments~\cite{Luettel_autonomous_2012, Chen_deep_2021, Yang_hybrid_2022, Blefari21}.
+The authors in~\cite{Yang_hybrid_2022} extended the classic probabilistic data association \ac{SLAM} mechanism to achieve \ac{UE} localization, using \ac{ISAC} systems and showing better performance without any prior information.
+Besides, in~\cite{Blefari21}, a case study for \ac{ISAC} using experimental data showcased the potential of the new enablers that are paving the way toward enhanced road safety in \ac{B5G} scenarios.
 Finally, the \ac{ISAC} paradigm also provides enhancements for communication itself, as time-consuming beam training and handover can be avoided.